 As an employer, monitoring your employees can be useful to ensure productivity and their own safety.
-With working from home becoming such a common option too, having surveillance also allows employers to properly meet their Work Health and Safety obligations in a remote workspace.
+With working from home having become such a common option in 2023, having surveillance also allows employers to properly meet their Work Health and Safety obligations in a remote workspace.

 However, the extent to which employees are monitored is debatable.
 Installing workplace cameras and surveillance is generally legal in New South Wales according to the Workplace Surveillance Act 2005 (NSW) as long as the kind of surveillance does not breach the employees’ privacy rights (we’ll cover this in more detail later in this article).

-Although working from home is becoming an increasingly popular option, it can be difficult for employers to find the balance between monitoring their employees without overstepping the bounds of their privacy.
+Although working from home is more popular than ever now, it can be difficult for employers to find the balance between monitoring their employees without overstepping the bounds of their privacy.

 Understanding your employer obligations when using surveillance is key to striking this balance.
 Read on to find out more.

 Yes, cameras are legal in the workplace.
 However, there are limits to how surveillance cameras can be used.
 The Workplace Surveillance Act 2005 (NSW) strictly prohibits two core practices when using cameras on employees.

 - Cameras cannot be installed to monitor employees in places where they are entitled to privacy, such as bathrooms and changing rooms